-- Good position in relation to the respondent.
-Position yourself well before you puncture the respondent's finger. - Do not prick the finger if the hand is cold!
+• Good position in relation to the respondent.
+Position yourself well before you puncture the respondent's finger.

+• Do not prick the finger if the hand is cold!
 Warm the hands by asking the respondent to rub them together vigorously.
-In the case of a child, ask the mother to rub the child's hands. - Never 'milk' the finger.
-Excessive massaging or squeezing of the finger or heel will cause tissue juice to mix with and dilute the blood.
-This will result in erroneous test results, particularly yielding low levels of haemoglobin in the blood.
-Instead, employ only mild pressure by using the thumb and the second and third fingers to make a 'pad' at the puncture site.
+In the case of a child, ask the mother to rub the child's hands.

-4 Adapted from National Committee for Clinical Laboratory Standards (NCCLS) 1997
+&lt;sup>3 Adapted from National Committee for Clinical Laboratory Standards (NCCLS) 1997

-5 For the universal precautions regarding blood borne pathogens, see the U.S. Centers for Disease Control and Prevention guidelines and the U.S. Occupational Safety and Health
+&lt;sup>4 For the universal precautions regarding blood borne pathogens, see the U.S. Centers for Disease Control and Prevention guidelines and the U.S. Occupational Safety and Health Administration (OSHA) standards for protection from exposure to blood borne pathogen.

-- Never allow alcohol to mix with the blood.
-Alcohol, which is used to clean the puncture site, can mix with the blood and cause haemolysis (the rupture or destruction of red blood cells) of the sample leading to errors in the testing results.
-To avoid this problem, the finger or heel must be air dried completely before being punctured. - Avoid obstructing the blood flow to the fingertip.
+- Never 'milk' the finger.
+Excessive massaging or squeezing of the finger will cause tissue juice to mix with and dilute the blood.
+This will result in erroneous test results.
+Instead, employ only mild pressure by using the thumb and the second and third fingers to make a 'pad' at the puncture site. - Never allow alcohol to mix with the blood.
+Alcohol, which is used to clean the puncture site, can mix with the blood and cause hemolysis (the rupture or destruction of red blood cells) of the sample leading to errors in the testing results.
+To avoid this problem, the finger must be air dried completely before being punctured. - Avoid obstructing the blood flow to the fingertip.
 It is important to hold the finger properly to allow for the accumulation of blood in the tip of the finger.
 Holding the finger too tightly can obstruct the blood flow to the finger, which will prevent you from getting an adequate volume of blood for testing. - Avoid shallow punctures.
 A deep puncture should be made for better blood flow and to have a blood sample that is representative of that in the body.